 We all love the idea of not seeing a single cable around the house or office and I guess it is the main motive to avoid the idea of installing hardwired cameras.

-Wireless cameras are the perfect solution for a cosmetic perspective, but they involve a whole world where different technologies converge to a single term “Wireless” they true is that to transport camera video signals to a surveillance system some technologies your Wi-Fi home network, some other work like the old wireless telephones, and others work through a dedicated point to point connection where they can even be connected a thousand feet away from the base.
+Wireless cameras are the perfect solution for a cosmetic perspective, but they involve a whole world where different technologies converge to a single term “Wireless” they true is that to transport camera video signals to a surveillance system requires a robust technology in order to be reliable and stable.

 What’s the best wireless camera?

-We will talk more in-depth later about wireless cameras, but our advice is that unless they home or office wiring has serious constraints for hard wiring, use indoor or outdoor wireless cameras but take it as the very last resource.
+Unless your home or office wiring has serious constraints for hard wiring, use wireless cameras but take them as the very last resource.

 The two types of Camera Buyers.